dabit3/full-stack-react-native-appsync-workshop/README.md

 }
 ```

+Now when we query for the restaurants, we will only receive the restaurant data for the items that we created.

 ## Removing Services

 If at any time, or at the end of this workshop, you would like to delete a service from your project & your account, you can do this by running the `amplify remove` command: